 For a city of its size and regionally rooted culture, Des Moines has a remarkably strong arts community.
 At the root is the Des Moines Art Center, a world class institution with a remarkable collection and diverse program housed in tremendous facilities with wings by Eero Saarinen, I.M.
 Pei, and Richard Meier.
 The main Art Center facility is complemented by other public art throughout the city, most notably the Pappajohn Sculpture Garden at the west end of downtown, and by a rich municipal architectural heritage.
 In recent years, the city has become an increasingly attractive permanent base for artists, with a wide array of outstanding and affordable studio space and housing.

-The Alex Brown Foundation is currently accepting applications for its 2024 artist residency program.
-Applications will be accepted from artists working in any medium.
-No application fee will be charged.
-We will be accepting applications until March 15, 2023 for residencies beginning January 1 of 2024.
-If you are interested in participating, complete the form below and compile your application materials into a single PDF, including:
+The Alex Brown Foundation is currently accepting applications for its 2025 artist residency program.
+Applications will be accepted from artists working in any medium. $10 USD application fee, with an increase on March 8th to $20 USD.
+We will be accepting applications until March 15, 2024 for residencies beginning January of 2025.
+If you are interested in participating, complete the form below and compile your application materials into a single PDF, including